1969 Houston Astros season: April

-On April 8, the expansion team Padres hosted the Houston Astros at San Diego Stadium, who preceded the Padres in the then-most recent expansion class of 1962 to take part in the first-ever game in Padres history.
-The Astros rapidly kicked off the scoring in the top of the first inning when Doug Rader singled in Joe Morgan off Padres starter Dick Selma, to assume a 1–0 lead.
+On April 8, the expansion team Padres and co-occupants within the National League West division, hosted the Houston Astros at San Diego Stadium for the first-ever regular-season contest in Padres history.
+The Astros kicked off the scoring in the top of the first inning when Doug Rader singled in Joe Morgan off Padres starter Dick Selma.
 Don Wilson, the Astros' Opening Day starting pitcher, kept the brand new franchise from realizing their first hit and run until the bottom of the fifth inning, when Ed Spezio cranked a home run to tie the score, 1–1.
 However, the Astros neither scored for the rest of game, losing 2–1, nor for the rest of the series, the victims of shutout by the Padres on consecutive 2–0 decisions for the final two games.
 Hence, the Padres swept the Astros in their very first series, in a mirror image of how the expansion Houston Colt .45s dispatched their very first opponent, the Chicago Cubs, during their inaugural series.

+For the third contest of the season, April 10, right-hander Tom Griffin made his Major League debut.
+He started versus the Padres and took the loss.
+Griffin issued a base on balls to the first batter, Rafael Robles, but Robles was neutralized on a caught stealing by catcher Johnny Edwards.
+Griffin then whiffed Roberto Peña and Ollie Brown for his first and second strikeouts and retire the side.
+Brown later homered off Griffin, who hurled seven innings, and relinquished three hits, five walks, and both San Diego tallies, while attaining eight strikeouts and a game score of 66.

 Having dropped their first five contests to start the season, on April 13, the Astros defeated the Los Angeles Dodgers, 5–2, to secure their first win of the 1969 campaign.
 Don Wilson authored a masterpiece, going the distance with 10 strikeouts, a game score of 80, while surrendering two unearned runs to earn his first victory of the season.
 Denis Menke took Don Drysdale deep in the bottom of the second, and in the next inning, Doug Rader belted a three-run home run off Drysdale before he exited two batters later.
 Jimmy Wynn added a home run in the fifth inning.
 This began a three-game winning streak.